ebd622/az204/5_services/service_bus/README.md

             try
             {
-                // Create and send a message here string messageBody = $"ebd: Total sales for Brazil in August: $13m.";
+                // Create and send a message here string messageBody = $"This is a message which will be sent to a topic";
                 var message = new Message(Encoding.UTF8.GetBytes(messageBody));
                 await topicClient.SendAsync(message);
             }